Relapse Prevention Therapy (RPT) Break the Rehab-Relapse Cycle

 To learn more about breaking the rehab-relapse cycle contact one of the highly-trained, sympathetic counselors at Hawaii Island Recovery, located in the Kona district of the Big Island of Hawaii.

-There’s no obligation, there are no judgements or recriminations.
+There’s no obligation, there are no judgments or recriminations.
 Just someone who understands what’s going on in your life and in your head.

 Learn healthy routines and strategies to manage emotional pain in a less harmful fashion.
 Learn how a healthy diet and exercise can become the best habits you ever develop.